 Posted on the 10th September 2018

-Daisy’s story – Diagnosed with Acute lymphoblastic leukaemia aged one
+Steven’s story – Diagnosed with Non-Hodgkin’s Lymphoma aged 20

 Childhood Cancer Awareness Month

 September is Childhood Cancer Awareness Month.
 This year, we’re shouting about how much young cancer patients and their families spend on travel costs to and from hospital for treatment.

 When treatment is at its most intense £180 goes on their cancer commute.
 As treatment for young cancer patients can go on for years, families are often plunged into debt.

 It’s not right, and the government isn’t doing enough to help.
 Young cancer patients and their families get very little support for travel costs, and most of them don’t qualify under the government’s current system.

 This has to change now.
 Sign our petition challenging the government to create a travel fund for young cancer patients.